andershaig/margaritas.io/README.md

 * http://www.bootstrapcdn.com/

 ### Roadmap:
+* Create a user system to allow rating / saving
   * Include a social login option as well.
+* Pictures of the Margaritas (removed for MVP)
+* More advanced shopping list calculation / recipe features?